About Us

 How fair is "fair"?

-We know from our work that it is important to reflect and consider different points of view.
-This also applies to us and to our company name. fair is an adjective in English and German.
+We know from our work that it is important to keep reflecting and learning that there is usually more than one perspective.
+This also applies to us and our company name. fair is both an English and a German adjective.

-But in relation to hair and skin, it also the meaning of light (in color).
+But also in relation to hair and skin: light.

-Although somewhat dated, the word "fair" in English is connected to Eurocentric notions of beauty, to racism, and to colorism (favoring of lighter skin colors).
+Although somewhat outdated, the word "fair" in English is used in the context of eurocentric ideas of beauty, racism and colorism (the preference for lighter skin).

-This is not what we want our company name to convey, and we are aware that the word fair has multiple meanings and definitions.
-In both English and German, it expresses that we stand for fairness in communication.
+This is not what we want to convey with our company name.
+We are aware that the word fair has multiple meanings.
+In both English and German, it expresses that we stand for justice in communication.

 Stay up-to-date and learn about inclusive language